grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/add-authentication-for-app-plugins.md

    :::

-1. In your app plugin, you can now fetch data from the proxy route using the `getBackendSrv` function from the `@grafana/runtime` package:
+1. In your app plugin, fetch data from the proxy route using the `getBackendSrv` function from the `@grafana/runtime` package:

    ```ts
    import { getBackendSrv } from '@grafana/runtime';